001sudhanshu001/DynamicForm/README.md

 # Dynamic Form(Backend)

-DynamicForm is a simple form generator project.
-Admin can add html fields and set validation rules for each field.
-The form will be generated based on the fields and validation rules set by the admin.

 ## Introduction
 In various applications where dynamic and adaptable forms are required, this project offers a flexible solution.
 For example, consider a multi-tenant platform where different organizations need to collect different types of